Government waives reviews for border wall in California

 Homeland Security said it has made significant gains in the Border Patrol’s El Centro, California, sector, which includes Calexico, but more needs to be done.
 The Border Patrol made 19,448 arrests during the last fiscal year — less than 5 percent of the total on the border with Mexico.

-Downtown Calexico, located about 120 miles (192 kilometers) east of San Diego, has been one of the more challenging area for Border Patrol agents in the area.
+Downtown Calexico, which is about 120 miles (192 kilometers) east of San Diego, has been one of the more challenging area for Border Patrol agents in the area.
 People who enter the country illegally often try through the highly polluted New River.

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.